 Early data show that parameters may exist that will help surgeons identify which patients' knee patterns are compensatory vs. a true impairment.

-Children with Blount's disease typically have abnormal alignment at their knee joint, which results in a bow-legged gait that can be corrected through surgery.
-After surgery, the children look normal, but it is unknown if surgery has positive functional effects in addition to aesthetic effects.
+Children with Blount's disease typically have abnormal alignment at their knee joint, which results in a bowlegged gait that can be corrected through surgery.
+After surgery, the children look normal, but it is not immediately clear whether the surgery has had positive functional effects in addition to aesthetic effects.

 Should typically developing toddlers wear stiff or flexible shoes when learning to walk?
 Parents and pediatricians have long debated this question, but there were no data on the subject until Dr. Hillstrom, Dr. Scher, and HSS pediatric physical therapists Melanie Buckland, PT, DPT, ATP, and Corinne Slevin, PT, DPT, MS, conducted a Stride Rite-sponsored comparative gait analysis on toddlers in the early stages of walking.
 Children participated in gait tests that measured stability, walking, and foot pressures while barefoot and in four different shoes that varied in flexibility.
 Researchers found that early walkers may walk faster, fall less, and exhibit plantar loading similar to being barefoot while wearing a flexible shoe.